 Research background

-Various scoring systems have been used historically to predict outcomes in patients who are at increased risk of morbidity and mortality during their hospital stay. emergency laparotomy, despite being one of the commonest surgical procedures, continued to have reasonably high post-operative mortality.
+Various scoring systems have been used historically to predict outcomes in patients who are at increased risk of morbidity and mortality during their hospital stay.
+Emergency laparotomy, despite being one of the commonest surgical procedures, continued to have reasonably high postoperative mortality.
 Doctors are legally bound to discuss with their patients and relatives the potential risk of complications and adverse outcomes.
 A robust scoring system enables us to quantify the risk and serves as a tool to measure risk-based outcomes and enable audit of clinical results and impact of improvement initiatives.

 Research motivation

-Portsmouth modification of Physiological and operative severity for the enumeration of mortality and morbidity (P-POSSUM) and the acute physiology and chronic health evaluation II (APACHE II) have been the most widely used scoring systems for emergency laparotomies.
+Portsmouth modification of Physiological and operative severity for the enumeration of mortality and morbidity (P-POSSUM) and the acute physiology and chronic health evaluation II (APACHE-II) have been the most widely used scoring systems for emergency laparotomies.
 P-POSSUM remains the tool of choice in the United Kingdom.
-However, it is subjective to observational bias while quantifying intraoperative blood loss and peritoneal contamination.
-It is always better that we have a single scoring system to predict outcomes and audit of healthcare organizations.
-Besides, delay in histopathology reports would delay the P-POSSUM score of the patient and patients managed conservatively or refused surgery could not be scored.
+However, it is subject to observational bias while quantifying intraoperative blood loss and peritoneal contamination.
+It is always better that we have a single scoring system to predict outcomes and audit healthcare organizations.
+Besides, delay in histopathology reports would delay the P-POSSUM score of the patient, and patients managed conservatively or refused surgery could not be scored.
 In these circumstances, the APACHE-II score had the advantage of being available in the pre-operative period itself.
-However, till date no study with statistically significant sample size has compared P-POSSUM and APACHE-II in their predicting mortality in emergency laparotomies.
-This study aims to bridge this gap and assess if APACHE-II can be used as single scoring system to predict outcomes and used for audit of outcomes across healthcare organizations.
+However, to date no study with statistically significant sample size has compared P-POSSUM and APACHE-II in their ability to predict mortality in emergency laparotomies.
+This study aims to bridge this gap and assess if APACHE-II can be used as a single scoring system to predict outcomes and for audit of outcomes across healthcare organizations.

 Research objectives

-The study was conducted to compare the predictability of APACHE II and P-POSSUM scoring systems on postoperative mortality and to see any correlation between these scoring systems and Length of stay, requirement of post-operative ventilatory support, inotropic support, development of acute kidney injury (AKI), Cardiac Morbidity and need for re-exploration.
-While the study showed that both APACHE-II and P-POSSUM can equally predict mortality, it also demonstrated comparability in predicting increased Length of Stay and need for post-operative ventilatory support, higher incidence of AKI and increased risk of cardiac morbidity.
+The study was conducted to compare the predictability of APACHE-II and P-POSSUM scoring systems on postoperative mortality and to see any correlation between these scoring systems and length of stay, requirement of postoperative ventilatory support, inotropic support, development of acute kidney injury (AKI), cardiac morbidity, and need for re-exploration.
+While the study showed that both APACHE-II and P-POSSUM can equally predict mortality, it also demonstrated comparability in predicting increased length of stay and need for postoperative ventilatory support, higher incidence of AKI, and increased risk of cardiac morbidity.
 However, P-POSSUM was a better predictor of the need for re-exploration as compared to APACHE-II.
-The study was successful in demonstrating that both APACHE-II and P-POSSUM can be interchangeably used not only for post-operative mortality, it can also effectively predict morbidity.
-With the advantage that the APACHE-II scoring can be done preoperatively, the study justifies the fact that APACHE-II can be the single scoring system to predict outcomes and audit of healthcare organizations for emergency laparotomies.
+The study was successful in demonstrating that both APACHE-II and P-POSSUM can be interchangeably used not only for postoperative mortality but also for effectively predicting morbidity.
+With the advantage that the APACHE-II scoring can be done preoperatively, the study justifies the fact that APACHE-II can be the single scoring system to predict outcomes and audit healthcare organizations for emergency laparotomies.

 Research methods

 All patients undergoing emergency laparotomy at Tata Main Hospital (Jamshedpur, India) form December 2013 to November 2014 were included in the study.
-All patients were scored with APACHE II and P-POSSUM scoring systems.
+All patients were scored with APACHE-II and P-POSSUM scoring systems.
 Receiver operating characteristics curve (ROC) was used as a statistical method to measure the diagnostic accuracy.
-Area under the curve (AUC) was used to measure the “size” of the prediction and it consisted of graphically plotting “sensitivity” and the “1–specificity” relationship.
-The ROC curve was used to display the optimal cut-off point when sensitivity and specificity reached an optimum for both values, by which, the point on the ROC curved line was closest to the upper left corner on the curve.
+Area under the curve (AUC) was used to measure the “size” of the prediction, and it consisted of graphically plotting “sensitivity” and the “1–specificity” relationship.
+The ROC curve was used to display the optimal cut-off point when sensitivity and specificity reached an optimum for both values, by which the point on the ROC curved line was closest to the upper left corner on the curve.

 Research results